RunesRepoHub/RRHQD/README.md

 #### Docker images currently supported:

+> [!TIP]
-- Uptime-Kuma - A fancy self-hosted monitoring tool
+>- Uptime-Kuma - A fancy self-hosted monitoring tool
-- Vaultwarden - An unofficial Bitwarden compatible server
+>- Vaultwarden - An unofficial Bitwarden compatible server
-- Cloudflare Tunnel - Securely connect your network to the Internet
+>- Cloudflare Tunnel - Securely connect your network to the Internet
-- ~~MediaCMS - A modern, fully featured open source video and media CMS~~ (Not supported, due to unstable scripts, working on fix)
+>- ~~MediaCMS - A modern, fully featured open source video and media CMS~~ (Not supported, due to unstable scripts, working on fix)
-- CheckMK - A unified monitoring and alerting system
+>- CheckMK - A unified monitoring and alerting system
-- MySQL - The world's most popular open source database
+>- MySQL - The world's most popular open source database
-- NTFY - A simple and powerful notification service
+>- NTFY - A simple and powerful notification service
-- Postgres - The world's most popular open source database
+>- Postgres - The world's most popular open source database
-- N8N - A workflow automation platform
+>- N8N - A workflow automation platform
-- llama-GPT - A modern, open source chat bot.
+>- llama-GPT - A modern, open source chat bot.
-- Portainer - A web management interface for Docker
+>- Portainer - A web management interface for Docker
-- Deluge - A lightweight torrent client
+>- Deluge - A lightweight torrent client
-- Ghost - A simple, powerful, and open source content management system
+>- Ghost - A simple, powerful, and open source content management system

 ---------------------------------------------------------------------------------------------